 If you like the Camp Chef line, we'd recommend the Rainier Campers Combo or the more expensive Denali Pro 3X Three Burner Stove with Griddle.
 If you are grilling for larger groups, then you might want to consider adding a dedicated portable grill which we found perform much better than grill stoves.
 An example is the Weber Q 1200, which performed exceptionally in our tests both camping and at home.

 After living outdoors for months on end, we've picked up a few tricks.
 Here's some advice for your next outdoor meal:

 - When using a 5-gallon propane tank, always first turn off the tank and let the flame die.
 If you turn off the stove first and then the propane tank second, some gas will be left in the system and shoot out when you disconnect the hose.

-- Got two stoves or a stove and a lantern?
+- Got two stoves?
 Consider a propane splitter so you can get it all done with just one propane tank.
 We like to have one stove dedicated to boiling water and one dedicated to cooking.

 - Not getting good propane flow to your stove?
 Just like your phone, often a reset is in order.
 Disconnect everything and then reconnect.